 If You Feel Uncomfortable, Press Pause

 There is nothing wrong with interrupting dog play if you feel it's getting too crazy.
 Follow your gut instinct!
 If it's getting too loud or the wrestling seems too rough, call the dogs away from each other or create a break by taking hold of the dog on top and guiding them away.
 If the dog that was on the bottom of the wrestling match comes back for more play, then you know they were still comfortable and the play was appropriate.

 They might take a moment to catch their breath, shake off and reset before coming back for more, which means the play was on the edge of becoming overwhelming.
 If they walk away and don't want to engage in more play, then it's time for a longer break between the two or they need a better match for their play style.

-Don't feel bad in pressing pause on play — it's better to be safe than sorry!
+Don't feel bad about pressing pause on play — it's better to be safe than sorry!

 Scared and Submissive Body Language

 If one dog seems especially submissive or worried, they aren’t having fun and should be given some space.
 You might notice that they keep trying to get away from the other dog — that's your cue to step in and allow them time to relax or remove them from the play area.
 A tucked tail paired with ears flat against the head is a sign a dog isn't enjoying themselves.
-You might notice a dog like this will act more defensively and lash out preemptively with baring their teeth or air snapping when another dog approaches.
+You might notice a dog like this will act more defensively and lash out preemptively by baring their teeth or air snapping when another dog approaches.

 If you notice a sudden change in your dog's willingness to play and they are more reactive than usual around other dogs, it might be an indication of pain or an underlying injury.
 Bring them to your veterinarian for an evaluation to make sure that the reason they no longer want to engage in play isn't a medical issue.